lutechsource/MiSTerStuff/RetroShooter/readme.md

   * If you experience further calibration issues, you may need to calibrate your light gun in Windows.
 * Enjoy your game!

+## **BRONX/Cycle Shooter (Arcade)**

+* Does not work with the Retro Shooters.
+While I can move the crosshair with the light gun, the accuracy is way off and calibration doesn't work.
+* There are Sinden specific settings so that light gun looks to be supported.
+* I do not know if the Reaper RS3's light guns work

+## **N.Y.
+Captor (Arcade)**

+* Does not work with the Retro Shooters.
+While I can move the crosshair with the light gun, the accuracy is way off and calibration doesn't work.
+* There are Sinden specific settings so that light gun looks to be supported.
+* I do not know if the Reaper RS3's light guns work